 Ultrasound Student Assessment (USA)

 The USA is an examination of intrinsic skills that are essential for the sonography profession.
-There is no studying required.
+Study tools and practice exams are not available.
+Visit the Pegasus website for additional information.
 ACC Sonography Programs will use the physics and clinical score categories to apply points towards the program application.

 - Applicants must call Pegasus Lectures at (972) 564-3056 (Monday – Friday, 9 a.m. – 5 p.m.
-CST) to schedule a time and make payment in the amount of $65 (includes proctoring fee) for their test.
+CST) to schedule a time to take the assessment in a remote proctoring environment and make payment in the amount of $65 (includes proctoring fee) for their test.
 Visa/MC/AMEX or Discover are acceptable forms of payment.
 Testing times are Monday – Friday, 9 a.m. – 3 p.m.
 CST.

 - Once the appointment and payment have been made, the applicant will receive an email from Pegasus Lectures confirming the appointment time.